awsdocs/ec2-image-builder-user-guide/doc_source/create-container-recipes.md

 The naming convention for the data points in the JSON file follows the pattern that is specified for the Image Builder API command request parameters\.
 To review the API command request parameters, see the [CreateContainerRecipe](https://docs.aws.amazon.com/imagebuilder/latest/APIReference/API_CreateContainerRecipe.html) command in the *EC2 Image Builder API Reference*\.
 Do not use this naming convention for providing these datapoints directly to the imagebuilder create\-container\-recipe command as options\.

-   Here is a summary of the parameters that we specify in is example:
+   Here is a summary of the parameters that we specify in this example:
    + **components** \(array of objects, required\) – Contains an array of `ComponentConfiguration` objects\.
 At least one build component must be specified:
 **Note**
 Components are installed in the order in which they are specified\.